Judge Howell denies DA's motion on extradited defendants

 - Jennifer HowellAmerican actress

 Mar.
-2—At 2:15 a.m. this morning, Morgan County Circuit Judge Jennifer Howell denied a motion by Morgan County District Attorney Scott Anderson requesting notice of any hearings in which a previously extradited defendant may be released from jail.
+3—At 2:15 a.m.
+Wednesday morning, Morgan County Circuit Judge Jennifer Howell denied a motion by Morgan County District Attorney Scott Anderson requesting notice of any hearings in which a previously extradited defendant may be released from jail.

 The DA's motion focused on the case of Christopher Mark Sherwood, 46, who is under indictment for first-degree theft for allegedly stealing a 2002 Dodge truck in 2019.
 In the motion filed Tuesday, Anderson complained that his office and the Morgan County Sheriff's Office have had to extradite Sherwood from other states three times, yet on three occasions Howell has released the defendant from jail on his own recognizance.
 Howell most recently released Sherwood on Feb.
 21.